nirajkharel/PrivilegeEscalation/Linux.md

 - Make it executable: `chmod +x script.py`
 - In some time, we should have had the root shell.

+**Exploiting Wildcards in Commands**
+- Commands can use wildcards as arguments to perform actions on more than one file at a time, also called globbing.
+When the command is assigned to a cronjob, contains a wildcard operator then attacker can go for wildcard injection to escalate privilege.

 ## Escalation Path: NFS Root Squashing

 ## Escalation Path: Docker